 Function meets Aesthetic: Rebacking techniques for leather books

 The repair of damaged leather binding of books is a foundation treatment for all book conservators.
-It poses a constant challenge because of the need to balance the functional intention of using a book while balancing time economy when working with large collections or in private practice.
 In this course participants will learn and review several traditional and modern techniques for the repair of both tight and hollow back.
 The workshop will explore the importance of secure board attachment before the application of appropriate outer covering to re-attach the original spine and boards.

 American Institute for Conservation Annual Meeting, Houston.